Fall Fun in Asheville, NC: 10 Things to See & Do

 6. Pick out the perfect pumpkin at a local farm

 Nothing says fall quite like taking a hayride out to the patch and searching for that perfect pumpkin.
 So skip the pre-picked pumpkins at the supermarket in favor of a fun old-fashioned outing to the farm.
 Luckily, there are no shortage of family-run farms and orchards in the area.
 A few of the best include Grandad’s Apples & Stepp’s Hilcrest Orchard in nearby Hendersonville and Hickory Nut Gap farm in Fairview.

 In addition to pumpkin patches, many of these farms offer other seasonal activities like apple picking, corn mazes, seasonal treats, haunted houses, and more.

 7. Check out an incredible waterfall

-The Western North Carolina region is loaded with gorgeous waterfalls, most only requiring an easy nature stroll, with a handful of roadside options.
+The Western North Carolina region is loaded with gorgeous waterfalls, most requiring no more than an easy nature stroll.
+Those looking to avoid a hike might want to consider a roadside options.
 With more than 250 waterfalls, the area is appropriately nicknamed the “Land of Waterfalls.”
-Most of the most gorgeous falls are located within Transylvania County (home to the high concentration of waterfalls on the East coast), although there are beauties scattered throughout the western portion of the state.
+Most of the stunning falls are located within Transylvania County (home to the highest concentration of waterfalls on the East coast).
+Nevertheless, there are beauties scattered throughout the western portion of the state.